MikeyA-22/MikeyA-22.github.io/_portfolio/Fenris.md

-## Level Design
+## Gameplay and Level Design

-The level design of Fenris emphasizes exploration, progression, and environmental puzzles inspired by games like The Legend of Zelda, Death’s Door, and Tunic.
+The gameplay and level design of Fenris emphasizes exploration, progression, and environmental puzzles inspired by games like The Legend of Zelda, Death’s Door, and Tunic.
 It features a large, snowy environment where players face various enemies with unique strengths and weaknesses.

 Key mechanics include: